p-mazhnik/bitrise-run-build/README.md

 workflow job.

 The action starts the Bitrise workflow, optionally collects the logs and prints them as they are written.
+If the GitHub job is canceled, the Bitrise workflow build will also be canceled.
 The user experience is the same as it would be if the logic were executed in the GitHub Actions job runner.

 ## Usage